MarcinKozak/Yubikey/README.md

 Yubikey for Laravel 5

-This package contain fixes which has been found on the [bitbeans/Yubikey](https://github.com/bitbeans/Yubikey) Repository.
+This package contain fixes which have been found on the [bitbeans/Yubikey](https://github.com/bitbeans/Yubikey) Repository.

 [Buy a Yubikey](https://store.yubico.com)